ssalonen/foo_queuecontents/foobar2000/foo_queuecontents/SOURCES_README.txt

 3. Select "All configuration" from the top left
 4. From "Configuration Properties  /  C/C++  /  General", type the following to Additional Include Directories:  $(WTL_HOME)\include\

+Platform toolset should be (for all projects): Visual Studio 2015 (v140(